Table of Contents

 Immunotherapy

-While not widely used for cancer, this is a biological therapy that involves antibodies to boost the body’s natural defenses by either stimulating the immune system to fight the cancer cells or by counteracting signals produced by cancer cells that suppress the immune system.
+This biological therapy involves antibodies to boost the body’s natural defenses by either stimulating the immune system to fight the cancer cells or by counteracting signals produced by cancer cells that suppress the immune system.
+Immunotherapy is a relatively recent development in veterinary medicine, and it is currently only available for a limited number of cancers.

 Cryotherapy